SuryaTejaDavuluri/CypressComputerDatabase/README.md

 Access the URL with this link('https://computer-database.herokuapp.com/computers')

+Scripts will automatically run on each push through github actions.
+We can also run scripts by clicking Actions tab and selecting the latest workflow and click on Re-run all jobs.

 Manual Test Cases are available in TestCases folder.
 Automated scripts are available in cypress/integration folder.